Pacmed/prediction-app-basic/README.md

 ├── setup.py           <- Makes this package installable
 ├── simulator.py       <- Simulator script that simulates daily life at the IC ├── src                <- Source code for use in this project.
+│   ├── templates      <- Folder with the templates for the application │   │   └── dashboard.html <- The template for the dashboard endpoint
 │   ├── __init__.py    <- Makes src a Python module
 │   ├── api.py         <- Script with the Flask/API-code
 │   ├── config.py      <- Script with configuration